aidevnn/DiscreteProbaStats/README.md

 # DiscreteProbaStats
 Samples generations using discrete probability and Kolmogorov-Sirmnov test

 Example.
-A Discrete Poisson sample with parameter lambda=5 of size 200 :
+A Discrete Poisson sample of size 1000 with parameter lambda=5 :

 `
-TestSampleUniform(1000, 10);
+TestSamplesPoisson(1000, 5.0);
 `

 Will produce